-Many professional rigging companies not only provide equipment moving services, but millwright services as well.
-In Storee’s case, we can offer every necessary service involved in a relocation, consolidation or start up, including custom fabrication and any building modifications that may be necessary (and so often are).
+Many professional industrial rigging companies not only provide equipment moving services but millwright services as well.
+In Storee’s case, we can offer every necessary service involved in a relocation, consolidation or start-up, including custom fabrication and any building modifications that may be necessary (and so often are).

 This wide range of capabilities and experience enables us to provide the same level of quality and professional service from the initial plan and proposal to the final installation.
 We can promise an efficient, hassle-free and cost-effective equipment move.

 And, because Storee has been an industrial facilities contractor for 50 years, you can trust us to leave you with a fully compliant building and an innovative plant layout that maximizes your production potential.
 Contact Storee for an equipment-moving consultation today.
 Call 888-736-2032 or email us at email@example.com.